Lat 5° 58' 60S Long 146° 4' 60E Gusap Airfield was located

-Built by US Army engineers including the 871st airborne engineer battalion, the base was built around
+Built by U. S. Army engineers including the 871st Airborne Engineer battalion, Gusap Airfield complex included

-eight grass runways, with 180 revetments in the complex.
-Known to the US Army as APO 713 unit 1 (bombers) and unit 2 (fighters).
+eight runways surfaced with grass plus 180 revetments in the area.
+Known to the U. S. Army as APO 713 unit 1 (bombers) and unit 2 (fighters).

 World War II Pacific Theatre History

-Used by American fighters, light bombers and liaison aircraft as a forward airfield during late 1943 until the middle of 1944.
+During late 1943, Gusap Airfield was used by U. S. Army Air Force (USAAF) fighters, light bombers and liaison aircraft as a forward airfield during late 1943 until the middle of 1944.

 On November 11, 1943 the Australian Army, 6 Machine Gun Battalion (6MGB) was sent Gusap Airfield to protect